vic/flake-aspects/README.md

 ## Usage

-The library can be used in two ways: as a dependency-free utility or as a `flake-parts` module.
+The library can be used in two ways: as a flakes-independent dependency-free utility or as a `flake-parts` module.

 ### As a Dependency-Free Library (`./nix/default.nix`)